j-obriot/zotero_remarkable_sync/README.md

 I don't know if item keys are preserved between synced zotero libraries...

-should be POSIX compliant but needs:
+~~should be POSIX compliant but needs:~~
+Requires a shell with string indexing and:

 - `jq` for json parsing
 - `curl`